techpwd/Age-calculator/README.md

 # Age-calculator
-In this project you can calculate your age
+In this project you can calculate your age.

-I wrote this project in C++ by using array or if else
+I wrote this project in C++ by using array or if else.